Estelle Griswold: Griswold v. Connecticut

 Griswold located a small building in which to open the clinic near to the Planned Parenthood offices at 79 Trumbull Street.
 The PPLC had saved $60 in the event that they should open a clinic, be it after contraception was legalized or as an experiment to test the law.
 They found several qualified and safe doctors willing to advise women and provide the proper medical care.
-The clinic opened in early November, 1961 and almost immediately was this met with controversy, largely due to protesters such as James Morris, who picketed outside of the clinic with the message that what Griswold and Buxton were doing was immoral.
+The clinic opened in early November 1961 and almost immediately was met with controversy, largely due to protesters such as James Morris who picketed outside of the clinic with the message that what Griswold and Buxton were doing was immoral.
 Within days, detectives arrived to inspect the practice.
 Griswold allowed them to inspect and clearly informed them of the functions of the clinic.
 She was enthusiastic in her descriptions and provided specific and detailed information that she assumed would be used in the trial.
-She informed the detectives as they were leaving the clinic that she was fine with being arrested, but refused to be fingerprinted or photographed.
+She informed the detectives as they were leaving the clinic that she was fine with being arrested but refused to be fingerprinted or photographed.

 Two days later, the detectives returned to the clinic demanding names of at least two patients that had been treated since the clinic's opening.
-Griswold chose a 33-year-old Yale Divinity School Graduate and a graduate student in the Yale School of Public Health, who was an English citizen and married to a colleague of Fowler Harper.
+Griswold chose a 33-year-old Yale Divinity School graduate and a graduate student in the Yale School of Public Health who was an English citizen and married to a colleague of Fowler Harper.
 Both provided their names and details of the assistance they were given at the clinic and signed formal statements.
-Though they had not specifically intended to get arrested to achieve their goals, Griswold and Buxton had no fear of doing so as they understood that it would help their cause.
-The clinic was shut down on November 9, 1961, after the witnesses had given their statements and Griswold and Buxton were charged with minor accounts pertaining to their distribution of birth control and were each fined $100.
+Though they had not specifically intended to get arrested to achieve their goals, Griswold and Buxton had no fear of doing so, believing that it would help their cause.
+The clinic was shut down on November 9, 1961, after the witnesses had given their statements, and Griswold and Buxton were charged with minor infractions pertaining to their distribution of birth control and each fined $100.
 As per Griswold's demand, neither she nor Buxton were fingerprinted or photographed.